lucyd-dev/DisableItemsInShop/README.md

 ## Configuration

-- Set where you want to disable items (default is "Shop")
+- Set where you want to disable items (default: "Shop")
-- Disable only grenades & mines (default is false)
+- Disable explosives as grenades & mines (default: true)
+- Disable guns (default: false)
+- Disable melees (default: false)
+- Disable rubber duck (default: false)

 > [!IMPORTANT]
 > If you use a mod manager like Gale, you can change the .cfg settings in the launcher itself or you can use [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) to change it directly ingame.\